 If your cat suffers with arthritis, the cold weather can make their joints uncomfortable.
-Feeding a diet with glucosamine, like our Adult Care Chicken diet, will give your cat additional support for its joints.
+Feeding a diet with glucosamine, like our Rich in Chicken with Turkey diet , will give your cat additional support for its joints.

 Cats like to live in a 3-D environment, but if they suffer with joint issues this can be a challenge.
 Making sure your cat's environment is at a sensible level can be accomplished by lowering the height of your cat posts and bedding.
 You can also try introducing a stool or stepping stone to assist your cat to reach a higher resting place.